ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## match(haystack, pattern) {#matchhaystack-pattern}

-Checks whether the string matches the `pattern` regular expression.
-A `re2` regular expression.
-The [syntax](https://github.com/google/re2/wiki/Syntax) of the `re2` regular expressions is more limited than the syntax of the Perl regular expressions.
+Checks whether the string matches the regular expression `pattern` in `re2` syntax. `Re2` has a more limited [syntax](https://github.com/google/re2/wiki/Syntax) than Perl regular expressions.

 Returns 0 if it does not match, or 1 if it matches.

-The regular expression works with the string as if it is a set of bytes.
-The regular expression can’t contain null bytes.
+Matching is based on UTF-8, e.g. `.` matches the two-codepoint symbol `¥`.
+The regular expression must not contain null bytes.

 For patterns to search for substrings in a string, it is better to use LIKE or ‘position’, since they work much faster.

 ## multiMatchAny(haystack, \[pattern<sub>1</sub>, pattern<sub>2</sub>, …, pattern<sub>n</sub>\]) {#multimatchanyhaystack-pattern1-pattern2-patternn}